lnihlen/lnihlen.github.io/_posts/2019-01-22-bringing-sclork-home.md

-While a lot of what I've built for SCLOrk feels like infrastructure, meaning that typically those pieces will be used for every rehearsal and performance that we will do.
-The [SCLOrkPD](https://github.com/lnihlen/SCLOrkPD) Quark is obviously designed for a single-use piece.
+While a lot of what I've built for SCLOrk feels like infrastructure, meaning that typically those pieces will be used for every rehearsal and performance that we will do, the [SCLOrkPD](https://github.com/lnihlen/SCLOrkPD) Quark is obviously designed for a single-use piece.
 After the end of the month, where we are planning on performing the PublicDomain piece, I'm not sure we'll ever want to use this again.